 What is collagen and what does it do?

-Collagen is an essential protein found in various parts of the body, including the skin, joints, and organs.
-This protein plays a key role in providing structure and strength to the skin and other tissues.
-In the world of skincare and wellness, collagen has gained a lot of attention, particularly for its role in slowing down skin aging.
-As we age, the body’s natural collagen production decreases, leading to symptoms such as wrinkles, dull skin, and loss of elasticity.
+Collagen is a structural protein naturally present in various parts of the body, including the skin, joints, and connective tissues.
+It contributes to the maintenance of skin firmness and joint function.
+In the realm of skincare and wellness, collagen continues to receive attention due to its structural role in the skin.
+As we age, the body’s natural collagen production tends to decline, which is commonly associated with visible signs such as changes in skin texture and firmness.

 Table of Contents